Zoidmania/pyllock/readme.md

 ## Outstanding Issues

-There are a few outstanding issues with this methodology:
+There are a few outstanding issues with this methodology (that probably won't get fixed):

 - `make` subshells the calls, so you can't activate the virtual environment with `make` in _your_ shell session.
 I have a shell alias that does it: